dhruvxag/madhumati-business-case-study/README.md

 * Average Order Value
 * Category-wise Performance
 * Quarterly Revenue Trends
+*
 The data was organized and analyzed using Microsoft Excel to generate insights and visual dashboards.

+TOOLS & TECHNOLOGIES USED

+* Microsoft Excel for Data Cleaning, Analysis, Pivot Tables, Dashboard Creation
+* Figma for UI Design, Dashboard Presentation, Visual Layout
+* Charts & Graphs for Trend Visualization and Comparative Analysis

+KEY PERFORMANCE INDICATORS

+The following KPIs were used to evaluate business performance:

+* Total Annual Revenue
+* Total Units Sold
+* Highest Revenue Generating Category
+* Monthly Sales Growth Rate
+* Average Customer Purchase Value
+* Quarterly Performance Comparison
+* Seasonal Demand Trends
+* Sales Trend Analysis

+The analysis indicates that Gold jewelry generated the most stable revenue throughout the year due to consistent customer demand during festivals and wedding seasons.
+Diamond jewelry showed higher sales during premium purchasing periods such as engagements, celebrations, and festive occasions, while Platinum jewelry represented a niche luxury segment with moderate sales but higher-value transactions. onclusion

+This Sales Performance & Market Trend Analysis provides a comprehensive overview of the yearly business performance of Madhumati Jewelers.
+Through data analysis and dashboard visualization, the report successfully identifies category-wise trends, revenue patterns, and customer purchasing behavior.

+The findings of this project can support future business decisions related to inventory management, seasonal marketing campaigns, customer targeting strategies, and overall sales optimization.
+The project also demonstrates the practical application of business analytics using Excel and visual presentation design using Figma.